cheind/rmds/README.md

 Ruby Multidimensional Scaling Library
 =====================================

-*rmds* is a library for multidimensional scaling.
+RMDS is a library for multidimensional scaling.
 Multidimensional scaling (MDS) is a set of related statistical techniques often used in information visualization for exploring similarities or dissimilarities in data.

-Classical MDS is the only variant of MDS currently offered by mdsl.
+Classical MDS is the only variant of MDS currently offered by RMDS.

 Requirements
 ---------------